gioda954/Vision_based_manipulator/README.md

 # Vision-Based Manipulation
-A step-by-step, open-source learning project for vision-based robotic manipulation with the OpenManipulator-X and Intel RealSense.
+A step-by-step, learning project for vision-based robotic manipulation with the OpenManipulator-X and Intel RealSense.
 This repository turns a course-style lab archive into a clean, portfolio-ready roadmap that teaches the fundamentals from kinematics to a full, autonomous sorting system.

 ![Project Robot](assets/images/robot.png)